stormchaserroleplaying/stormchaserRPG/Talents/Barbarian/RagePowers/index.md

 #### **Rage Point Cost:** 1 Point
 When you grapple a target while raging, if you have a free hand, then you can spend 1 rage point strangle the target in place of an unarmed attack.
 On a hit, you deal no damage, but begin strangling the target.
 A target one size larger than you requires two hands to do this.
 A target two sizes larger than you cannot be strangled in this way.
 Each round, you must spend an attack to maintain the strangle hold.
 As long as you do so, the target is [suffocating](https://stormchaserroleplaying.com/stormchaserRPG/Adventuring/TheEnvironment/Suffocating/).

+## Shadow Totem

+<div style="margin-top:-10px;"></div>

+#### **Rage Point Cost:** 4 Points
+You benefit from the Gaseous Form spell for a number of rounds equal to half of your total Barbarian Talents.
+Your movement speed is equal to your base walking speed.
+If you attack during this duration, the effect ends.
+While you are in dim light, you gain total concealment

+## Spell Sunder

+<div style="margin-top:-10px;"></div>

+#### **Rage Point Cost:** 3 Points<br>**Prerequisite:** None
+Choose either a spell effect in melee range.
+This effect does not have to be attached to a creature.
+Make a rage attack roll against the spellcasting attribute’s defense of the one who created the effect.
+On a hit, you suppress 1 effect the target has created with a spell.
+This can only affect spells up to a level equal to half your total Barbarian Talents (round down).
+The spell is suppressed a number of rounds equal to half your total Barbarian Talents (round down).
+You can only sunder 1 spell effect at a time and you must be wielding a magic weapon to do so.

 ## Trample